RunestoneInteractive/thinkcspy/_sources/ProblemSets/LocalPythonWindows.rst

 Now let's install Python 3 using Miniconda.
 Follow these steps:

 1. Go to Conda_ and download the Miniconda "Python 3.6" Windows 64-bit installer (Note: the version may have changed since the time of this writing; just make sure to select the latest version of Python beginning with "3.").
 #.
-When you open the installer for Miniconda, after agreeing to the terms, you'll see a screen that says "Install for: ".
-Select the button that says "All Users" and then click "Next" to carry on with the installation process. **Accept all of the default options** during this process.
+Open the installer for Miniconda and go through the installation process.
+During this process, make sure that you select the following:

+   1. On the *Install for* screen select "All Users" (*not* "Just Me").
+   #.
+On the *Advanced Options* screen select "Add Anaconda to my PATH environment variable" and "Register Anaconda as my default Python 3.6"

 #.
 Now, **close and reopen** Git Bash for the changes to take effect.
 #.
 Verify that Python 3 installed correctly by typing ``python -V``.
 It should print to the screen the version of Python you just installed.
 #.
 Enter the following commands into Git Bash: